History of Sydney: Settlement

 The first meeting between Aboriginal people and British explorers occurred on 29 April 1770 when Lieutenant James Cook landed at Botany Bay (Kamay) and encountered the Gweagal clan.
 Two Gweagal men opposed the landing party and in the confrontation one of them was shot and wounded.
 Cook and his crew stayed at Botany Bay for a week, collecting water, timber, fodder and botanical specimens and exploring the surrounding area.
 Cook sought to establish relations with the Aboriginal population without success.

 Britain had been sending convicts to its American colonies for most of the eighteenth century, and the loss of these colonies in 1783 was the impetus for the decision to establish a penal colony at Botany Bay.
 Proponents of colonisation also pointed to the strategic importance of a new base in the Asia-Pacific region and its potential to provide much-needed timber and flax for the navy.

 The First Fleet of 11 ships under the command of Captain Arthur Phillip arrived in Botany Bay in January 1788.
 It consisted of more than a thousand settlers, including 736 convicts.
 The fleet soon moved to the more suitable Port Jackson where a settlement was established at Sydney Cove on 26 January 1788.
 The colony of New South Wales was formally proclaimed by Governor Phillip on 7 February 1788.
 Sydney Cove offered a fresh water supply and a safe harbour, which Philip described as being, 'with out exception the finest Harbour in the World [...]
 Here a Thousand Sail of the Line may ride in the most perfect Security'.

 The settlement was planned to be a self-sufficient penal colony based on subsistence agriculture.
 Trade and ship building were banned in order to keep the convicts isolated.
-However, the soil around the settlement proved poor and the first crops failed, leading to several years hunger and strict food rationing.
+However, the soil around the settlement proved poor and the first crops failed, leading to several years of hunger and strict food rationing.
 The food crisis was relieved with the arrival of the Second Fleet in mid-1790 and the Third Fleet in 1791.
-Former convicts received small grants of land, and government and private farms spread to the more fertile lands around Paramatta, Windsor and Camden on the Cumberland Plain.
+Former convicts received small grants of land, and government and private farms spread to the more fertile lands around Parramatta, Windsor and Camden on the Cumberland Plain.
 By 1804, the colony was self-sufficient in food.

 Phillip had been given no instructions for urban development, but in July 1788 submitted a plan for the new town at Sydney Cove.
 It included a wide central avenue, a permanent Government House, law courts, hospital and other public buildings, but no provision for warehouses, shops, or other commercial buildings.
 Phillip promptly ignored his own plan, and unplanned development became a feature of Sydney's topography.